GIScience/heigit-disaster-portal/docs/index.md

 ![Disaster Portal, Slovenia selected](img/disaster_portal_overview.png)

+## Disaster Portal Controls

-Compared to the classic client, the following controls are new or have special functionalities:
+Compared to the regular client, the following controls are new or have special functionalities:

 ![Disaster Portal overview with annotated controls](img/disaster_portal_annotated.png)